stanman71/Python_Projects/vLab/README.md

 ------------

-### Deviceconnection
+### First Step: Deviceconnection

-The device you want to connect with:
+Open main.py and specify the device you want to connect with:

 ```
 Juniper_MOD("<IP>", "<user>", "<password>", "telnet", "23")